Donearm/Quotes/quotes.md

 > He who thinks he knows it not, knows it.
 He who thinks he knows it, knows it not.
 > The true knowers think they can never know it, while the ignorant think they know it
 #### The Upanishads

+> Every soldier thinks something of the moral aspects of what he is doing.
+But
+> all war is immoral and if you let that bother you, you're not a good soldier
+#### Gen. Curtis LeMay